 Bowe Bergdahl's Sentence: No Prison Time

-A military judge has ruled that Army Sgt.
-Bowe Bergdahl, who has pleaded guilty to charges of desertion and misbehavior before the enemy, should serve no prison time.
+A military judge has ruled that Bowe Bergdahl, who has pleaded guilty to charges of desertion and misbehavior before the enemy, should serve no prison time.

-During a sentencing hearing Friday, Bergdahl was dishonorably discharged and will lose his rank and forfeit his pay, NPR's Frank Morris reported from the court in Fort Bragg, N.C.
+During a hearing Friday in Fort Bragg, N.C., Bergdahl was sentenced to dishonorable discharge, forfeiture of $1,000 in pay per month and a reduction in rank from sergeant to private, according to a statement from the Army.

 The judge, Col. Jeffery Nance, had wide discretion in determining a sentence for Bergdahl, who walked off his military post in Afghanistan in 2009 and was held by the Taliban for five years.
 He could have given him anything from no prison time to life in prison.